Skip to content

 Knowing the difference between AI that enhances learning and AI that simulates it.
 That’s the competency that matters now.

-Run one existing training program through an AI lens.
-Take your most popular course and ask: what parts of this could AI personalize for each learner?
-What parts require a human facilitator?
-The answers will reshape how you think about your entire curriculum.
+• Run one existing training program through an AI lens.
+Take your most popular course and ask which parts AI could personalize for each learner and which parts require a human facilitator.
+The answers will reshape how you think about the rest of the curriculum.

-Audit your content for ‘polished emptiness.’
-Review your last three training modules and ask honestly: does this change behavior or does it just check a box?
+• Audit your content for ‘polished emptiness.’
+Review your last three training modules and ask honestly whether they change behavior or just check a box.
 AI makes it easier to produce content that feels complete but teaches nothing.

 The window between ‘early adopter’ and ‘too late’ is shorter than most L&D leaders think.
-The ones who start experimenting now will define what good looks like for everyone else.
+Whoever starts experimenting now will define what good looks like for everyone else.
+These are exactly the challenges I work on with L&D teams through our workshops at Peak Potential, helping them figure out what to automate, what to protect, and how to build the skills that actually matter right now.

 Sources: